-Before joining the Talking Point team, I'd worked with online communities for almost 10 years, most recently at Marie Curie building their online community.
+Before joining the Dementia Talking Point team, I'd worked with online communities for almost 10 years, most recently at Marie Curie building their online community.

-My role is supporting Serena in running Talking Point, moderating where it's needed and helping to make sure the community continues to be such a safe and welcoming one.
+My role is supporting Serena in running Dementia Talking Point, moderating where it's needed and helping to make sure the community continues to be such a safe and welcoming one.
 I help look after our volunteer hosts and support our moderators when they need it.
 I'm also going to be helping Serena with community development, testing any needed changes and updates.

-I'm excited to be part of Talking Point's vibrant community, which is proof of the good that online communities can do and where people can get support at all hours, where ever they are.
+I'm excited to be part of Dementia Talking Point's vibrant community, which is proof of the good that online communities can do and where people can get support at all hours, where ever they are.
 I'm really glad to be here helping you all to make a real difference in people's lives.

 Harriet, Online Community Coordinator

-Before joining the Talking Point team, I was working for Macmillan Cancer Support where I dabbled in their social media and online community teams.
+Before joining the Dementia Talking Point team, I was working for Macmillan Cancer Support where I dabbled in their social media and online community teams.
 I got to see how valuable peer support can be to people who are dealing with life’s tougher challenges, and how just one empathetic reply really can make the world of difference.

-In a nutshell, my job is to support Talking Point and its team as it continues to grow, making sure that it’s a place which feels safe, comfortable and supportive.
+In a nutshell, my job is to support Dementia Talking Point and its team as it continues to grow, making sure that it’s a place which feels safe, comfortable and supportive.
 This includes responding to emails that come into our enquiries inbox, moderating where necessary, running chat room sessions, and signposting members to relevant information and services.

 I’m proud to be supporting such an important service which is a lifeline to many people.
 The support and kindness that our members both give and receive, regardless of where they are in the world, is inspirational.
 I’m also lucky to work with a dedicated, compassionate and equally inspiring team of staff and volunteers.